techfolios/template-old/projects/SightSea.md

 If the heading of this section makes you say "well duh" then thank you.
 For everyone else please read it again until it is internalized.
 No seriously.

+With HMAR being a non-profit I can understand, and sympathize because of non-profit I am a part of, why they need/want a low to no cost solution.
+Excel certainly fits this bill.
+However, it made my contribution a bit more complicated.
+My task for this project was to create the Staff Page.
+Additionally I was make the form page accept the correct information.
+Making sure to include all the required and optional columns that were present in the spreadsheet for that animal.
+This made the form page quite long and cumbersome as while there are columns that are certainly the same many for not.
+For example the "How Identified?" column is only on the Seal page, and not on the others, while the "Island" column was only on the Turtle page etc.

+This also further complicated the validation of information that was entered into the form.
+For columns that had specific accepted values, a dropdown was created to prevent incorrect data from being entered.
+Typed input selections where unfortuately not verified as there was not enough time